 Being a health-conscious pet owner is critical for the safety of our four-legged buddies.
 What is safe for humans can still have a devastating effect on dogs.

 Opioids for Dogs

 Opioids are given to dogs to manage severe surgical pain or help them cope with advanced stages of cancer or to control arthritis pain.
-In select cases, they can provide short-term pain relief in our canine friends.
+In select cases, they can provide short-term pain relief to our canine friends.

-However, dogs experiencing chronic pain should never be treated with opioids, as the risks and side-effects outweigh the potential benefits.
+However, dogs experiencing chronic pain should never be treated with opioids, as the risks and side effects outweigh the potential benefits.